jemmyw/cyclejs-aws-iot-driver/docs/api.md

 #### Subscribing

-The output observable exposes a topic function that subscribes to a topic and returns an observable of the topoic:
+The output observable exposes a topic function that subscribes to a topic and returns an observable of the topic:

 ```
 sources.Iot.topic('the/topic')